jries/SMAP/LocMoFit/docs/basics/quickstart.md

 ## Loading LocMoFit
 1. Go to the **[ROIs]** tab.
 2. Go to **[Evaluate]** tab and click **add module**.
-3. In the popup window, select _SMLMModelFitGUI_ and click *ok*.
+3. In the popup window, select _LocMoFitGUI_ and click *ok*.

 ## Setup
 We will be using an image model here ({doc}`more about model types<../basics/geometricModel>`).
-1. Activate the _SMLMModelFitGUI_ module by clicking on it.
+1. Activate the _LocMoFitGUI_ module by clicking on it.
 2. In the right panel, go to **[M1]** -> **[Model]**, click **load model**.
 3. Navigate to the model directory, open _ring2d.png_.
 Now LocMoFit is ready to fit.